CodeForAfrica/openAFRICA/README.md

 ```

 ### Scheduled Jobs
-For OpenAFRICA to work perfectly, some jobs have to run at certain times e.g. updating tracking statistics and rebuilding the search index for newly uploaded datasets.
+For openAFRICA to work perfectly, some jobs have to run at certain times e.g. updating tracking statistics and rebuilding the search index for newly uploaded datasets.
 To create a scheduled job that is executed by a Dokku application, follow these steps:

 ```sh
 sudo su dokku